-Existing organizational policies and procedures should be reviewed prior to beginning the accommodation process.
-Always seek clarification before making assumptions about the intent of any of these policies.
+Existing legislation, organizational policies, and procedures should be reviewed prior to beginning the accommodation process.
+Always seek clarification about regulation in your jurisdiction before making assumptions about the intent of any policies.

 Legal framework related to the duty to accommodate

 What follows are some of the requirements described by Human Rights Codes.
 Although there are different provincial, territorial, and federal Human Rights Codes, as well as the Charter of Rights and Freedoms, the obligations are generally similar.
 In addition, certain provinces have accessibility legislation (e.g., Ontario and Manitoba), which may have additional workplace accommodation requirements.
 You should obtain professional legal advice on specific obligations that may apply in your province or territory or to your industry and your duty to accommodate.

 - Everyone has the right to equal treatment in employment and cannot be discriminated against on the basis of actual or perceived disability.
 Equal treatment does not mean the same treatment.
 The duty to accommodate is explained by the Canadian Human Rights Commission.

 - Terms used in discussing the duty to accommodate can be quite broad.
 Following are some of the terms and language you may hear or see in discussions related to the duty to accommodate:

 - Employer – Can include unions, volunteer boards and contractors.